bcdannyboy/AnalystRSS/README.md

 The script uses the `schedule` library to automate tasks:

-- **Weekly Analysis**: The `weekly_analysis` function is scheduled to run every Monday at 9 AM.
+- **Weekly Analysis**: The `weekly_analysis` function is scheduled to run every Sunday at Midnight.
 It fetches the latest price targets, compares them to actual stock prices, updates analysts' accuracy data, and identifies the top analysts.

 - **RSS Feed Updates**: The `update_rss_feed` function is scheduled to run every 12 hours.
 It generates or updates the RSS feed with the latest reports from the top analysts.